-Studying Chinese & Working in Beijing
+Studying Chinese and Working in Beijing – It Is Possible

 Many other foreigners will come to China specifically to learn Chinese.
 Whichever category you fall into, learning Chinese is inevitable regardless of your main motives.

 When living in China, even the most simple of tasks can be made challenging by the language barrier.

 My first year in China could only be described as a “baptism of fire” as I quickly discovered that even the most simple of situations required the ability to communicate in Chinese.

 I rehearsed as many simple phases as I could before walking out the door in the morning in the hope they would come in handy throughout the day.

 I lived and worked in West Beijing and most lunch times in the local restaurants became public entertainment for anyone close enough to hear me say anything.

 The challenge has always been exciting for me and I would say such an environment is the best way to learn any language.

 This was important in the early stages, as I needed couching on how to say the tones correctly.
 As time progressed, my lesson focus shifted from pronunciation to grammar.

-Down the Line
+Studying Chinese and Working – Down the Line

 It has been exciting to watch the world come alive around me, as I have been able to understand more and more.

 As I progressed to a higher level of Chinese, I was required to spend more time studying which was a new challenge because work had become a little busier.

 I took a break from learning Chinese in a classroom setting and found that over time I forgot a lot of what I had learned before.

 A friend recommended LTL Mandarin School so I decided to visit them to get more information.

 The school also helped me sign up for the HSK, which saved me a lot of time!

 This was no problem for the teacher (with suitable notice) and I was happy to discover that the teacher could come to my house so I was still able to have my scheduled lesson.

 After several weeks, I was fully prepared to sit my HSK exam and was truly grateful to my patient teacher who had helped me so much!

 Want more from LTL?